JHarrison89/rails-api-session-auth-template/README.md

 ### ENV File & Gitignore
-A .env file has been added to the project rout for storing sensitive info such as the 3rd party app password for sending emails.
+A .env file has been added to the project route for storing sensitive info such as the 3rd party app password for sending emails.

 Using dotenv gem <br>
 Note: .env file must be located in the root directory <br>